 I completed the playing of all three courses at the Celtic Manor Resort with an enjoyable round over the Twenty Ten course in October 2014.

-Having seen the course on television a number of times it pretty much delivered exactly what I was expecting.
+Having seen the course, which opened in 2007, on television a number of times it pretty much delivered exactly what I was expecting.
 It’s a course set up for modern day championship golf with large bunkers and lots of water being the main obstacles to avoid.
 Some years ago it would have been called an ‘American’ style design but we now have a number of these types of courses in the UK.

 Playing some of the holes, especially over the closing stretch on the higher part of the course, brought back memories of the 2010 Ryder Cup and it was amazing to be able to play the same holes as the super stars of both the USA and European teams.
 On arrival you are also allocated a locker in the clubhouse which was used by one of the players, mine was that of 2009 Open Champion Stewart Cink.
 A nice touch.